Paper Trails

 2. paying the company share of payroll taxes on each employee.
 This includes:

-• social security and Medicare taxes.
+• matching the social security and Medicare taxes,

-• state and federal unemployment taxes.
+• state and federal unemployment taxes, and

 Overall, most small businesses pay an average of 10% of employee wages in required payroll taxes on top of the wages they pay to employees.
 These taxes are divided up and cover a number of items.

-Social Security & Medicare Taxes
+FICA (Social Security & Medicare) Taxes

 The Federal Insurance Contribution Act, or FICA, began in the 1930s and is a law that states employees and their employers must make contributions to Social Security and Medicare programs.
-This Social Security & Medicare Tax is shared by an even 50/50 split between the employer and the employee.
+This Social Security & Medicare tax is shared by an even 50/50 split between the employer and the employee.
 The current total rate for this tax is 15.3% of employee wages.
 The social security portion is currently 12.4%.
 Employees and employers each contribute 6.2% of wages to social security tax.
-The current Medicare portion of this tax is 2.9%.
-Employee and employers each contribute 1.45% of wages to Medicare tax.
+Social security tax is only on wages up to a certain threshold each year ($176,100 for 2025).

 Unemployment Taxes